Azathothas/Stars/README.md

 - [step-security/harden-runner](https://github.com/step-security/harden-runner) – Network egress filtering and runtime security for GitHub-hosted and self-hosted runners
 - [stepci/stepci](https://github.com/stepci/stepci) – Automated API Testing and Quality Assurance
 - [streamdal/streamdal](https://github.com/streamdal/streamdal) – Code-Native Data Privacy
+- [tarampampam/random-user-agent](https://github.com/tarampampam/random-user-agent) – 😎 Browser extension that automatically replaces the User-Agent with a randomized one
 - [trpc/trpc](https://github.com/trpc/trpc) – 🧙‍♀️  Move Fast and Break Nothing.
 End-to-end typesafe APIs made easy.
 - [tsirysndr/envhub](https://github.com/tsirysndr/envhub) – Manage your dotfiles, secrets and packages with ease.
 Define your $HOME as Code and re-use it everywhere (local machine, CI, server ...)  💻 🚀 ✨
 - [upleveled/notion-backup](https://github.com/upleveled/notion-backup) – Export Notion pages and subpages to a GitHub repo on a schedule (eg. to be used as a scheduled backup)